-Risk impact category Risk event description Consequence rating Likelihood rating Overall risk level score Council's risk appetite Risk treatment option and rationale for actions Financial N/A N/A N/A N/A N/A N/A Environmental N/A N/A N/A N/A N/A N/A Health and safety N/A N/A N/A N/A N/A N/A Infrastructure/ ICT systems/ utilities N/A N/A N/A N/A N/A N/A Legislative compliance Should Council agree to approve the Amendment, then the Minister for Planning, Lands and Heritage is ultimately responsible for approving Scheme Amendments.
+Risk impact category Consequence rating Likelihood rating Overall risk level score Council's risk appetite Risk treatment option and rationale for actions Financial Not applicable.
+Not applicable.
+Not applicable.
+Not applicable.
+Not applicable.
+Not applicable.
+Environmental Not applicable.
+Not applicable.
+Not applicable.
+Not applicable.
+Not applicable.
+Not applicable.
+Health and safety Not applicable.
+Not applicable.
+Not applicable.
+Not applicable.
+Not applicable.
+Not applicable.
+Infrastructure/ ICT systems/ utilities Not applicable.
+Not applicable.
+Not applicable.
+Not applicable.
+Not applicable.
+Not applicable.
+Legislative compliance Should Council agree to approve the Amendment, then the Minister for Planning, Lands and Heritage is ultimately responsible for approving Scheme Amendments.
 It is possible that the Minister may make a decision contrary to the position of the Council and/or the community.
-Minor Unlikely Low Low Accept and provide Council with the relevant information to make an informed decision on the Scheme Amendment process as stipulated in the legislation and acknowledge the final decision lies with the Minister to review and decide on the proposal Reputation Negative public perception towards the Town may result regardless of the outcome.
-Minor Unlikely Low Low Accept and provide Council with the relevant information to make an informed decision
+Unlikely Low Low Accept and provide Council with the relevant information to make an informed decision on the Scheme Amendment process as stipulated in the legislation and acknowledge the final decision lies with the Minister to review and decide on the proposal.
+Reputation Negative public perception towards the Town may result regardless of the outcome.
+Minor Unlikely Low Low Accept and provide Council with the relevant information to make an informed decision.
+Service delivery Increased requirements on the Town's service provision (such as parking Insignificant s Possible Low Low Accept and ensure that any future development approvals that